mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

 11. Enter the **Max CPUs** e.g. `64`.
 This is the maximum number of combined CPUs (the sum of all instances CPUs) AWS Batch will provision at any time.

-12. Choose **EBS Auto scale** to allow the EC2 virtual machines to dynamically expand the amount of available disk space during task execution.
+12. Select **EBS Auto scale** to allow the EC2 virtual machines to dynamically expand the amount of available disk space during task execution.

 13. With the optional **Enable Fusion mounts** feature enabled, S3 buckets specified in **Pipeline work directory** and **Allowed S3 Buckets** will be mounted as file system volumes in the EC2 instances carrying out the Batch job execution.
 These buckets will be accessible at `/fusion/s3/<bucket-name>`.
 For example, if the bucket name is `s3://imputation-gp2`, the Nextflow pipeline will access it using the file system path `/fusion/s3/imputation-gp2`.